Nearly 77,000 employees in 13 countries

 U.S. Bancorp, trading as USB on the New York Stock Exchange, has a solid history of financial strength, risk discipline and strategic growth.
 Even in times of economic hardship, we’ve been steadfast for our customers while delivering value to our shareholders by managing for the near- and long-term.
 Our ratings from Moody’s, S&P and Fitch are among the highest of any bank in the world.

-We deliver our financial products and services to customers through four core business lines, which contributed to $23 billion in annual revenue in 2020.
+We deliver our financial products and services to customers through four core business lines, which contributed to nearly $23 billion in annual revenue in 2021.

 These business lines are supported by functional areas including administration, credit, diversity, equity and inclusion, digital, finance, human resources, legal, and technology.